Authentication API Documentation

 Ends the recording of further typing events.

-Checks the quality of a general typing pattern (type 0), how well it is revelated, how useful the information will be for matching applications.
+Checks the quality of a general typing pattern (type 0), how useful the information will be for matching applications.

 Returns: Number - A real number between 0 and 1.
 Values over 0.3 are acceptable, however a value over 0.7 shows good pattern strength.